No. 4 UConn extends AAC streak to 127 with rout of Tulsa

+“These last three or four games she’s looked really really good,” he added.
+“She’s getting more and more comfortable every day and finding spots on the floor where she can be successful.
+She feels better shooting the ball and she’s getting better defensively.”

-STORRS, Conn.
-(AP) — Megan Walker scored 24 points and No. 4 UConn routed Tulsa 92-34 on Sunday to extend its American Athletic Conference winning streak to 127 games.
+Megan Walker scored 24 points and Crystal Dangerfield added 16 as the Huskies extended their American Athletic Conference winning streak to 127 games.

-Freshman Anna Makurat added a season-high 21 points and Crystal Dangerfield scored 16 for the Huskies (16-1, 7-0), who have won all 109 regular-season conference games and all six AAC tournaments since leaving the Big East for the American.
+Christyn Williams and Aubrey Griffin each chipped in with 11 points for UConn (16-1, 7-0), which has won all 109 regular-season conference games and all six AAC tournaments since the Big East split and UConn was left in the American.

+She said she’s starting to get a handle on how to be successful on this level.

+“I just trust the process I think,” she said.
+“Just don’t overthink stuff and play the game of basketball.
+It’s started to work for me.
+I hope it’s going to get better and better.
+I just want to stay confident.”

 Addison Richards scored 11 points for Tulsa (5-13, 0-5), which has lost five in a row.